rjspencer/docs/theming.md

 PhotoAlbumUrl
 :	a permalink to the photo album's individual page

-PhotoAlbumId
-:	the ID of the photo album

-PhotoAlbumTitle
-:	the title for the photo album

 PhotoAlbumPhotoCount
 :	the number of photos in this photo album